 Dr Nrupesh has been working as an Assistant Professor at Nirma University since January 2008.
-He is a team member in the consultancy project sponsored by Velocity Pharma, Ahmedabad.
 He has completed two minor research projects sponsored by Nirma University.
-He has 14 years of teaching experience.
-Currently, he is working on the consultancy project on He has completed 2 minor research projects sponsored by Nirma University.
-He has presented various posters and papers at international and national level conferences and competitions like GUJCOST-2004, ISAS-2005, NCIP, RBF-ZRC conference, NIPICON, ICONICA-2020 etc. He has published 12 papers in reputed international and national journals.
+He has 16 years of teaching experience.
+He has presented various posters and papers at international and national level conferences and competitions like GUJCOST-2004, ISAS-2005, NCIP, RBF-ZRC conference, NIPICON, ICONICA-2020 etc. He has published 13 papers in reputed international and national journals.
 His areas of research are spectroscopic and chromatographic analytical method development and validation of analytical methods.
 He is a life member of professional bodies like ISTE, APTI & IPA.